cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

   prevSubject: ['optional', 'window', 'document', 'element'] }, (subject, options) => {
   // subject could be undefined
-  // since its optional.
+  // since it's optional.
   //
-  // if its present
+  // if it's present
   // then its window, document, or element.
   // - when window or document we'll query the entire DOM.
   // - when element we'll query only inside of its children.